vedmalex/telegraph-publisher/telegraph-publisher-output.md

       // Unified Pipeline: Apply the same logic as in publishWithMetadata for consistency let processedWithLinks = processed;
       if (this.config.replaceLinksinContent && processed.localLinks.length > 0) {
-        processedWithLinks = await this.replaceLinksWithTelegraphUrls(processed, this.cacheManager);
+        processedWithLinks = await this.replaceLinksWithTelegraphUrls(processed, currentLinkMappings, this.cacheManager);
       }

       // Validate content with relaxed rules for depth 1 or when dependencies are disabled